mahaswishankar/mahaswishankar/README.md

 ---

-🏦 Building towards a Data Science career in Finance
-📍 Delhi, India
+🏦 Building towards a Data Science career in Finance and Geospatial 📍 Delhi, India
 🎓 B.Tech CSE '27